pramit46/SocialPulse/documents/SYSTEM_DESIGN.md

-# 🚀 Bangalore Airport Social Media Analytics Platform
+# 🚀 Universal Airport Social Media Analytics Platform
 ## Executive System Design & Architecture

 ---

 ## 📊 **Executive Summary**

-The Bangalore Airport Social Media Analytics Platform is a comprehensive, AI-powered system that monitors, analyzes, and provides actionable insights from social media conversations about Bangalore airport and major Indian airlines.
+The Universal Airport Social Media Analytics Platform is a comprehensive, AI-powered system that monitors, analyzes, and provides actionable insights from social media conversations about any airport worldwide and their associated airlines.
 The platform delivers real-time sentiment analysis, predictive business intelligence, and intelligent chatbot capabilities while efficiently processing data from multiple sources into MongoDB collections with advanced agentic AI systems.

+### **🌍 Universal Configuration System**
+The entire platform is **fully configurable for any airport** through a single configuration file (`config/airport-config.json`).
+Simply update the airport details, and the entire system adapts:
+- UI labels and titles automatically update
+- Data collection agents filter for new airport/airlines
+- ChromaDB collections are automatically renamed
+- Chatbot responses adapt to new location
+- Word cloud terms include airport-specific keywords

 ### **Key Performance Indicators:**
 - **Data Sources**: 8+ social platforms (Twitter, Reddit, Facebook, CNN, WION, etc.)